 The usual dose is 6 (six) Tykerb tablets (a total dose of 1500 mg) taken once a day.

 How to take it

-Swallow the tablets whole with water, one after the other, at about the same time each day.
+Swallow the Tykerb tablets whole with water, one after the other.

-If you are being treated with a combination of Tykerb and:
+If you are being treated with a combination of Tykerb and paclitaxel, your doctor

-your doctor will advise you about the dose of capecitabine, when to take it and how often.
+aromatase inhibitor, your doctor will advise you about the other medicine doses, when

 If you forget to take Tykerb

 Take the next dose at the scheduled time.
 Then go back to taking your medicine as

 Do not take a double dose to make up for a missed dose.